When to go: mid-May through early October

 By the time my girlfriends and I leave Enumclaw, it’s late afternoon.
 As we head home, we can’t help but glance back at Mt.
 Rainier, thinking of our two memorable days enjoying the glamorous side of camping.

-For maps and more information on visiting Mt.
-Rainier, go here.
+For complete information on vacationing around Mt.
+Rainier, go to visitrainier.com.

 Visit Rainier is a not-for-profit, non-membership destination marketing organization that promotes tourism in the gateway communities around Mt.Rainier.